rarebreed/rarebreed.github.io/_posts/2020-02-05-something-is-wrong.md

 What does this have to do with the ills of our world today?
 Too often, one side or another will point fingers and say "if only people acted/thought/believed/felt like this, the world would be better place".
-Slowly, over the last 20 years, this has changed to something vastly more dangerous.
+We are mistaking a symptom of the disease for its cause.
+This partisanship is not the cause of today's ills, but is I believe, a symptom of some other ill.
+Slowly, over the last 20 years, this partisanship has changed to something vastly more dangerous.
 Now, people don't just think that others not in their same "tribe" aren't just misguided or foolish, but downright "evil".

 This is not good.
-One should ask, why has this been happening more recently?
+One should ask; why has this been happening more recently?
 What has changed in the last 30 years or so to have reversed what we thought was the end goal of liberal capitalistic democracy?
 Indeed quite a few people I have talked to no longer believe in democracy or capitalism.
 One of my nieces in the Philippines just reposted an article that people don't need more democracy,